 Providers must have regard to the guidance and all professionals should read and understand the guidance so that children's individual needs are responded to appropriately.
 The NSPCC has published a summary of the main changes from the previous guidance.

-If you work with children and young people the Salford Safeguarding Children Board website has a wealth of information and advice.
+If you work with children and young people the Salford Safeguarding Children Partnership website has a wealth of information and advice.

 Did you know that from 1 January 2010, it has been a legal requirement that recruitment panels appointing paid school staff and volunteers into the children and families workforce should include at least one person who has been trained in safer recruitment.
 Ofsted will request evidence that each recruitment panel meets this requirement as part of their inspections.